wix/react-native-navigation/CONTRIBUTING.md

 ```
 yarn install
 ```
-1. Run the playground project that comes with the app
+1. Run the playground project in Android and iOS so that you can get a feel for the project.

-1.1
+  1. `yarn start` to get the package running in a terminal, leave it open

+  1. iOS
 ```
 yarn xcode
 yarn start
 ```
-1.1 Run the project from XCode
+  * Run the project from XCode

-You should see the playground app open in the iOS simulator.
-Play around to get a feel for the project.
-You can (and should) also open the playground project in an Android emulator to see the Android implementation.
+  1. Android
+    1. Open the app in android studio
+    1. Run

 1. Run the tests.
 Before you start changing things, make sure everything works.